Morteza1814/CENT/README.md

+# Artifcat of the CENT Paper, ASPLOS 2025

-## PIM is All You Need: A CXL-Enabled GPU-Free System for LLM Inference
+This repository provides the following artifact required for the evaluation of the **CENT**, "PIM is All You Need: A CXL-Enabled GPU-Free System for LLM Inference" paper published in ASPLOS 2025:

 * Figure 11, cost model python script
 * Figure 12(a~c), simulation